dongliang3571/Database-Notes/README.md

 Procedural languages are designed to extend SQL's abilities while being able to integrate well with SQL.
 Several features such as local variables and string/data processing are added.
 These features make the language Turing-complete.

+### ACID

+Let's first discuss what ACID means.
+ACID is an acronym **(Atomicity, Consistency, Isolation, Durability)** that defines a set of properties that will guarantee reliability in the world of database transactions. **Atomicity** means that if you have multiple statements in a transaction, all parts of the transaction need to be successful - if any one of them fails, the whole transaction will also fail. **Consistency** means that there is a guarantee that the database will go from one valid state into another when a transaction commits. **Isolation** means that if you execute your transactions concurrently, those transactions are unaware of each other and that they are executed serially.
+Finally, **durability** means that if a transaction commits (i.e. saves data to the database, does an update or deletes something) those changes are going to persist, even in the case of a system failure. - See more at: https://developer.marklogic.com/blog/how-is-marklogic-different-from-mongodb#sthash.aiILcZAE.dpuf

 ### Difference between `VARCHAR` and `CHAR`
   - `VARCHAR` is variable-length.